flowef/dragonfly-sync-lib/README.md

-# dragonfly
+# Dragonfly Sync

-A library that facilitates transporting data around
+A library that facilitates transporting data around.